 Manually adding/removing an application to the Firewall rules

-To add or remove an application, go to the Application Rules tab and right click any of the applications from the list.
+To add or remove an application, access Manage Rules tab and right click any of the applications from the list.

-A new window (browse window) will open up and allow you to find the executable file from the application you need to add in the Firewall list.
+A new window (browse window) will open, allowing you to find the executable file from the application you need to add in the Firewall list.
 Select the executable file you wish to associate with the rule and then click Open.